 Maximum building height 3 storeys.
-Building heights not to exceed height in metres as shown on Map 8 - Building heights.
-Building Minimum setbacks 3m from street frontages.
-20m from the Brisbane River.
-10m from significant vegetation.
-Site cover Open space areas account for a minimum of 90% of the total site area.
+Building heights not to exceed height in metres as shown on Map 8 - Building Heights.
+Building envelope Minimum setbacks 3m from street frontages.
+20m from the Brisbane River 10m from significant vegetation Site cover Open space areas account for a minimum of 90% of the total site area.
 Any built structures comprise a maximum 10% of the total site area.
 Building form Scale and bulk A maximum wall length of 30m on any one face.
 A maximum wall length of 10m between building articulations.
 Rooftops Roofs are to be appropriately designed to ensure plant and equipment is integrated/screened with the overall roof design.
 Varied roof forms contribute to the architectural distinction of the building.
-Roof top areas should be utilised for landscape Site responsive design planting and activated with ancillary uses.
-Development responds to land constraints, mitigates adverse impacts on environmental values and addresses other site-specific characteristics.
+Roof top areas should be utilised for landscape Site responsive design Development responds to land constraints, mitigates adverse impacts on environmental values and addresses other site-specific characteristics.

-Building elements and appearance Buildings are articulated with external facades treatments, varied material and design detail, balconies, recessed doors and doorways, windows, shade and screening devices and outdoor planting to reduce the visual bulk of the building.
-All buildings, structures and ancillary facilities, support the sport and recreation use and are compatible in scale, bulk, design and character with the surrounding area. and recreation use and are compatible in scale, bulk, design and character with the surrounding area.
-Development provides a well-defined entry point for pedestrians.
-Building form allows for cross ventilation and supports a naturally ventilated and comfortable environment.
+2101010 010011 accigii proviciono Building elements and appearance Buildings are articulated with external facades treatments, varied material and design detail, balconies, recessed doors and doorways, windows, shade and screening devices and outdoor planting to reduce the visual bulk of the building.
+All buildings, structures and ancillary facilities, support the sport and recreation use and are compatible in scale, bulk, design and character with the surrounding area.
+Development provides a well-defined entry point for pedestrians Building form allows for cross ventilation and supports a naturally ventilated and comfortable environment.
 Buildings incorporate appropriate weather protection, screening, and shading structures on the building facades to channel breezes, filter sunlight and provide rain protection.
 Amenity Development minimises any adverse impacts adjacent sensitive uses, through the design and siting of facilities.
 Landscaping Existing on-site vegetation (trees) is retained.
 Development provides on-site landscaping and shade trees that contributes to the area's streetscape.
 Public realm Streetscape treatments facilitate pedestrian and cycle amenity and safety.
 Development provides good pedestrian linkages to the balance of the PDA and surrounding areas.
 A publicly accessible pathway is provided along the length of the Brisbane River frontage.

-2.6.7 Civic open space zone
+2.6.7 Civic Open Space Zone